 That means most complaints about who and where the Ravens must play should fall on deaf ears.

 What we can debate is the relative difficulty of schedules based on the when factor.

 Some of you are probably familiar with my scoring system for scheduling fairness, but let’s review:

 An ideal scoring system for schedule fairness should be normalized to league averages, so we’re not just counting how many times our team got an unfavorable scheduling break, but comparing to the normal number of times an average team is screwed.
 To that end, I’ve tried to have each category work out close to 0 aggregate points for the league.
 I can’t quite make that work, but there is no egregious bias from 0.

 What are the primary categories and how did the Ravens do in terms of “when” this year?

-Opponents playing on Thursday the prior week (None +3, -3 for each such opponent in excess of 1): Incredibly, the Ravens play 3 teams coming off a Thursday game, the Texans in week 2, Titans in week 11, and Cowboys in week 13.
-Said otherwise, the Ravens will face 3 playoff hopefuls coming off mini byes (-6).
+Opponents playing on Thursday the prior week (None +3, -3 for each such opponent in excess of 1): The Ravens do not play any opponent coming off a Thursday game.
+That is their biggest single relative scheduling advantage in 2021 (+3).

-Opponents playing MNF the prior week (None -2, +2 for each such opponent in excess of 1): The Ravens play the expected 1 game against a team coming off a Monday night game, the Patriots in week 10 (0).
-It’s nice to have this game with a potential AFC playoff rival, but not worthy of a subjective adjustment.
+Opponents playing MNF the prior week (None -2, +2 for each such opponent in excess of 1): The Ravens play Detroit in week 3 and Pittsburgh in week 18, both of which will be coming off a Monday night game (+2).
+If the game in week 18 has playoff implications, it may be a solid advantage to have the Steelers playing on a short week.

-Bye week (actual week of bye -9): The average bye week crept up to 8.69 in 2020 (8.56 in 2019).
-I continue to use an average of 9 for 2019 schedule scoring, which creates a small negative bias of -.31 per team.
-The Ravens have their bye in week 8 (-1).
-They follow the bye with a road game at Indianapolis.
+Bye Week (actual week of bye -10): The average bye week is now 9.75 in 2021 (8.69 in 2020) with the expansion to 17 games.
+I will use an average of 10 for 2021 schedule scoring, which creates a small negative bias of -.25 per team.
+The Ravens have their bye in week 8 (-2).
+They follow the bye with a home game vs the Vikings.